You are at the home page of

 - PI of a NIH, National Institute of Biomedical Imaging and Bioengineering funded (2019-2024) project; Co-Investigators are Subhashini Sivagnanam (SDSC) and Ted Carnevale (Yale University).
 Kenneth Yoshimoto, Marty Kandes and Trevor Peterson from SDSC are involved in this project.
 This project focuses on expanding the capabilities of the Neuroscience Gateway (NSG) such that it becomes a platform for neuroscience tool dissemination, in addition the high performance computing capability it provides for neuroscience simulations.
 Link to NIH abstract page .

 - PI of a NIH, National Institute of Mental Health funded (2019-2024) project; multiple PIs are Scott Makeig (contact PI), Arnaud Delorme (both from UCSD) and Russ Poldrack (Stanford).
 Subha Sivagnanam, Kenneth Yoshimoto and Dave Nadeau (ex-participants in the project), from SDSC are researchers involved in this project in addition to researchers Ramon Martinez, Dung Truong, Makato Miyakoshi, Zeynep Akalin Acar, Robert Buffington and others from the Swartz Center for Computational Neuroscience, UCSD.
 The project involves development of a BRAIN INITIATIVE funded human neuroeletromagnetic data archive and tools resources (NEMAR) that will utilize the openneuro.org (Stanford) and nsgportal.org (SDSC) gateways.
 Link to NIH abstract page .

-- Co-PI of NSF OAC award (2019 - 2025) for the ~5 Petaflop Expanse supercomputer at SDSC which will be available for users starting October, 2020 and operate for five years till September, 2025.
+- Co-PI of NSF OAC award (2019 - 2025) for the ~5 Petaflop Expanse supercomputer at SDSC which be available for users starting December, 2020 and will operate for five years till September, 2025.
 PI of the grant is Mike Norman; other Co-PIs are Ilkay Altintas, Shawn Strande, and Mahidhar Tatineni.
 NSF abstract page.